Last Updated on November 23, 2023 by Laura Teso

 I know that the Museum organizes many initiatives aimed at increasing children’s interest, including “The day of the Paleontologist.”
 It should be fun!
 When I was young I never had the opportunity to do such things!

-I liked the museum.
+In conclusion, I liked the museum.
 The location is definitely striking.
 Surrounded by the hills and with the furnace beside that reminded me of Bernd and Hilla Becher.
 I think that kids would love to see all those fossils and the dinosaurs!

 Via Bomba, 48 – Cinto Euganeo (PD)